ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 Internet-Draft                  DMARCbis                      March 2021

-   receiving organization does not need to be encumbered by accounting for unauthorized use of the domain.
+   part of a message stream that is reliably associated with the domain owner.
+Therefore reputation assessment of that stream by the mail- receiving organization does not need to be encumbered by accounting for unauthorized use of the domain.
 A message that fails this validation cannot reliably be associated with the aligned domain and